vsmart-06/StockEmpire/README.md

 # StockEmpire

-- [.]
-View any ticker
+- [x] View any ticker
-- [.]
-View different time duration graphs for any ticker
+- [x] View different time duration graphs for any ticker
-- [.]
-Create a portfolio with a maximum of 5 tickers
+- [x] Create a portfolio with a maximum of 5 tickers
 - [] Get trending stocks
 - [] View trending cryptocurrency tickers